 So come on out and visit!
 We always love to meet new people and renew acquaintance with old friends.
 We’ll be at the Gallery from 11 am to 4 pm on weekends.
 You are free to come out for hiking on the trails then also–no charge! and we provide walking poles and guides.
 The guides are also available on our website.
 If you would like to visit another time, just give us a call or email and we will see what we can arrange.

-Groups, both children and adults, are welcome.
-We can arrange in advance for a guided tour on the trails and through our gardens, greenhouse, and solar-powered houses if you would like.
-Fees are $8/person for the 3-hour tour.
+Groups, of both children & adults, are welcome.
+We can arrange in advance for a 2-3 hour guided tour on the trails and through our gardens, greenhouse, and solar-powered houses if you would like.
+Contact us for more details!

 UPCOMING EVENTS AT SEQUATCHIE VALLEY INSTITUTE